-Based on the above five steps, the revenue recognition policy for each revenue stream is as follows:
+The revenue recognition policy for each revenue stream is as follows:

 i) Brokerage income

 Brokerage income is recognised at a point in time when the related transactions are executed on behalf of the customers at the price agreed in the contract with the customers, net of discounts and rebates.
 The performance obligation of the Group is satisfied when the Group carries out the transaction, which triggers immediate recognition of the revenue, as the Group will have no further commitments.